favju/GIS-project/README.md

 # Initialisation

+- Clone the repository
-- Create a secrets.json at Bakcend/secrets.json
+- Create a secrets.json at Backend/secrets.json
+  '''{
+  "DB_PASSWORD": "yourpassword"
+}'''
-- Send an email to julien.favre1@students.hevs.ch or david.gianadda@students.hevs.ch to get the password
+- Send an email to julien.favre1@students.hevs.ch or david.gianadda@students.hevs.ch to get the password and replace it in the secrets.json
 - install and launch docker

 ## Launch docker